Experience Fishing French River

 Soon the business season will be coming to a close for 2017, but there is still time to learn to fish.

 What is more Canadian to share than fishing?
 These brothers created an experience they will never forget.
-His brother from Germany fulfilled his Canadian experience by learning to fish and catching,photographing and releasing a bass, pike along with missing a few other opportunities until they refined the skills guide, Joe Barefoot taught them.
+His brother from Germany fulfilled his Canadian experience by learning to fish, catching, photographing and releasing a bass and pike.
+They also missed a few other opportunities until they refined the skills guide, Joe Barefoot taught them.
 It is time to reflect more on the program itself and the impact it’s made with new customers and our business by sharing the fishing heritage for years to come.